-The certificate in adolescent development builds general competence in understanding and applying theory and research regarding adolescent development, with particular emphasis on the influences of families and communities.
+The certificate program builds general competence in understanding and applying theory and research regarding adolescent development with particular emphasis on the influences of family and communities.
 The program is grounded in an ecological approach that focuses on supporting the health and well-being of all adolescents, with special attention to using a developmental perspective to develop programs, policies, and other interventions that address contemporary risk and protective factors.

 A certificate in adolescent development is awarded upon successful completion of 14-15 credits.

 |HDFS 950||Contemporary Issues in Adolescent Development||4|

 |Children, Adolescents and the Law|

 |Theoretical Approaches to Human Development and Family Studies|

 |Sociology of Mental Health|